apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 can be queried to find if the path is encrypted. `getFileStatus(Path p).isErasureCoded()` will tell if the path is erasure coded or not.

+YARN's distributed cache lets applications add paths to be cached across containers and applications via `Job.addCacheFile()` and `Job.addCacheArchive()`.
+The cache treats world-readable resources paths added as shareable across applications, and downloads them differently, unless they are declared as encrypted.

+To avoid failures during container launching, especially when delegation tokens are used, filesystems and object stores which not implement POSIX access permissions for both files and directories, MUST always return `true` to the `isEncrypted()` predicate.
+This can be done by setting the `encrypted` flag to true when creating the `FileStatus` instance.

 ### `Path getHomeDirectory()`

 The function `getHomeDirectory` returns the home directory for the FileSystem